 The Fund seeks to achieve long-term growth of capital through a broadly diversified portfolio of equity investments in U.S. issuers.
 The Fund invests, under normal circumstances, at least 80% of its Net Assets in a broadly diversified portfolio of equity investments in small-cap U.S. issuers, including foreign issuers that are traded in the United States.
 Shareholders will be provided with sixty days' notice in the manner prescribed by the Securities and Exchange Commission ("SEC") before any change in the Fund's policy to invest at least 80% of its Net Assets in the particular type of investment suggested by its name.
-These issuers will have public stock market capitalizations (based upon shares available for trading on an unrestricted basis) similar to that of the range of the market capitalization of companies constituting the Russell 2000® Index at the time of investment.
-The Fund is not required to limit its investments to securities in the Russell 2000® Index.
+These issuers will have public stock market capitalizations (based upon shares available for trading on an unrestricted basis) similar to that of the range of the market capitalizations of companies constituting the Russell 2000 Index at the time of investment.
+The Fund is not required to limit its investments to securities in the Russell 2000 Index and may invest in the securities of issuers outside the Russell 2000 Index capitalization range.
 In addition, if the market capitalization of a company held by the Fund moves outside this range, the Fund may, but is not required to, sell the securities.
-As of March 2, 2020, the capitalization range of the Russell 2000® Index was between approximately \$9.18 million and \$8.91 billion.
+As of March 1, 2021, the capitalization range of the Russell 2000 Index was between approximately \$45.0 million and \$26.4 billion.

-As discussed below under "GSAM's Quantitative Investment Philosophy," the Fund uses a quantitative style of management, in combination with a qualitative overlay, that emphasizes fundamentally-based stock selection, careful portfolio construction and efficient implementation.
-The Fund's investments are selected using fundamental research and a variety of quantitative techniques based on certain investment themes including, among others, Fundamental Mispricings, High Quality Business Models, Sentiment Analysis and Market Themes & Trends.
-The Fund maintains risk, style, and capitalization characteristics similar to the Russell 2000® Index.
-The Russell 2000® Index is an index designed to represent an investable universe of small cap companies.
-The Fund seeks to maximize expected return relative to its benchmark index while maintaining these and other characteristics similar to the benchmark index.
+As discussed below under "GSAM Quantitative Team's Investment Philosophy," the Fund uses a quantitative style of management, in combination with a qualitative overlay, that emphasizes fundamentally-based stock selection, careful portfolio construction and efficient implementation.
+The Fund's investments are selected using fundamental research and a variety of quantitative techniques based on certain investment themes, including, among others, Fundamental Mispricings, High Quality Business Models, Sentiment Analysis and Market Themes & Trends.
+The Fund maintains risk, style, and capitalization characteristics similar to the Russell 2000 Index.
+The Russell 2000 Index is an index designed to represent an investable universe of small cap companies.
+The Fund seeks to maximize expected return while maintaining these and other characteristics similar to the benchmark.